tubedude/optimistic_json_parser/README.md

 - Parses complete and incomplete JSON strings
 - Attempts to balance unclosed structures (objects, arrays, or strings) before parsing
-- Provides clear error handling for invalid or unparseable JSON
-- Optimized for performance with large JSON strings

 ## Installation